GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Introduction

-Throughout this paper, we adopt a \citet{chabrierGalacticStellarSubstellar2003} initial mass function ($0.1-100$ M$_{\odot}$) and a flat $\Lambda$CDM cosmology with $H_{\rm 0}$~=~70~km~s$^{\rm -1}$~Mpc$^{\rm -1}$, $\Omega_{\rm \Lambda}$~=~0.7, and $\Omega_{\rm m}$~=~0.3.
+Throughout this paper, we adopt the initial mass function (IMF; $0.1-100$ M$_{\odot}$) of \citet{chabrierGalacticStellarSubstellar2003} and a flat $\Lambda$CDM cosmology with $H_{\rm 0}$~=~70~km~s$^{\rm -1}$~Mpc$^{\rm -1}$, $\Omega_{\rm \Lambda}$~=~0.7, and $\Omega_{\rm m}$~=~0.3.
 Emission lines are referred to using their rest-frame air wavelengths, although for the analysis we use their vacuum wavelengths.

-\section{Observations and Data Reduction}
+\section{Observations and data reduction}

-\subsection{JWST/NIRSpec IFS Observations}
+\subsection{JWST/NIRSpec IFS observations}

-The data presented in this paper are part of the NIRSpec IFS GTO program “Galaxy Assembly with NIRSpec IFS” (GA-NIFS; PIs: S. Arribas, R. Maiolino) and are included in proposal \#1216 (PI: N. Luetzgendorf).
+The data presented in this paper are part of the NIRSpec IFS GTO program ‘Galaxy Assembly with NIRSpec IFS’ (GA-NIFS; PIs: S. Arribas, R. Maiolino) and are included in proposal \#1216 (PI: N. Luetzgendorf).
 Observations of GS$\_$4891 (R.A.
-3$^{\rm h}$32$^{\rm m}$18.29$^{\rm s}$, Dec. $-27$\degree51$'$59.17$''$, J2000) were executed on August 13th 2022 with the IFS mode of NIRSpec covering a contiguous area of 3.1\arcsec~$\times~$3.2\arcsec with a native spaxel size of 0.1\arcsec \citep{bokerNearInfraredSpectrographNIRSpec2022, rigbySciencePerformanceJWST2023}.
+3$^{\rm h}$32$^{\rm m}$18.29$^{\rm s}$, Dec. $-27$\degree51$'$59.17$''$, J2000) were executed on August 13 2022, with the IFS mode of NIRSpec covering a contiguous area of 3.1\arcsec~$\times~$3.2\arcsec with a native spaxel size of 0.1\arcsec \citep{bokerNearInfraredSpectrographNIRSpec2022, rigbySciencePerformanceJWST2023}.
 IFS observations of GS\_4891 were obtained at high- (R2700) and low-resolution (R100) configurations, applying a medium (0.5\arcsec) cycling pattern of eight dithers.
-The R2700 observations were obtained with a total integration time of 15872.7 seconds (4.4 hours) using the grating/filter pair G235H/F170LP, that provides a spectral resolution $R\sim1900-3500$ between $1.7~\mu$m and $3.15~\mu$m \citep{jakobsenNearInfraredSpectrographNIRSpec2022a}.
+The R2700 observations were obtained with a total integration time of 15872.7 seconds (4.4 hours) using the grating-filter pair G235H/F170LP, which provides a spectral resolution, $R\sim1900-3500$ between $1.7~\mu$m and $3.15~\mu$m \citep{jakobsenNearInfraredSpectrographNIRSpec2022a}.
 A total of 3968.2 seconds (1.1 hours) were devoted to the R100 observations ($R\sim30-330$ between $0.6~\mu$m and $5.3~\mu$m).

 Since GS\_4891 resides in the GOODS-South field, it has been previously observed with multi-wavelength observations, including WFC3/HST and Spitzer/IRAC.
-Based on these previous observations, GS\_4891 has a spectroscopic redshift of 3.7027, a stellar mass of approximately $1.3\times10^{10}$~${\rm M}_{\odot}$ and a star formation rate (SFR) of 49.5~M$_{\odot}$/yr \citep{guoCANDELSMultiwavelengthCatalogs2013, perez-gonzalezSpitzerViewEvolution2005}.
+Based on these previous observations, GS\_4891 has a spectroscopic redshift of 3.7027, a stellar mass of approximately $1.3\times10^{10}$~${\rm M}_{\odot}$, and a star formation rate (SFR) of 49.5~M$_{\odot}$/yr \citep{guoCANDELSMultiwavelengthCatalogs2013, perez-gonzalezSpitzerViewEvolution2005}.